Click on any of these topics to jump to that section

 Statement of ownership– Be sure your contract states that you are the owner of the ATM if you indeed are the owner.
 This will protect you in cases where a merchant sells a location to a new owner and an attempt to claim ownership could be made.
 This will also protect you in cases where a merchant either goes out of business or the business is shuttered for some reason.
 You will want to make sure you can prove ownership of the machine in these cases.
 This is also an easy way to tell the merchant that you need something on paper.

 Banking in the ATM business has become a larger concern with some governmental regulations which did not necessarily target the ATM business although have had some effect.
 I would advise you to engage with your local bank and ask them about supporting an ATM business.
 They will likely have several questions for you around your cash needs.
 This can be calculated based on your projections.
-Please contact me for local references in your area for banking and or vault cash.

 Capital requirements- Based on my experience I would calculate your cash requirements in this manner.